*** This Post is Part of a Multi-Series on How To Fix Your Back Pain Forever.

 How to Sit All Day With a Pain-Free Back – Stacksitting

-See the baby in that picture?
+Have you ever seen how babies or children sit?
 That’s what perfect spinal posture looks like.
 You often still see it in Asian cultures where sitting on the ground is common even as adults so people never lose the flexibility.

 For many of us westerners though… yeah, that’s a problem.